 Invasive mussel control at Flaming Gorge Reservoir is the responsibility of the states of Utah and Wyoming as well as marina owners and visitors.
 The Bureau of Reclamation periodically performs plankton towing and sends the samples to its labs in Denver where a couple of different tests are completed in an effort to discover the presence of veliger (larvae).
 The Utah Division of Wildlife Resources reports that DNA has been picked up at Flaming Gorge during sampling at least once, but the lake is not considered to be infested at this time.
-Continued monitoring in 2013 continues to show that the reservoir is free of invasive mussels.
-Data from 2014 monitoring are not yet available.
+Continued monitoring in 2015 shows that the reservoir is free of invasive mussels.